Sanctions Or Culture?

 North Korea is the worst example of this behavior.
 There have been US sanctions against North Korea since the 1950s, and the sanctions were strengthened in the 1980s.
 Despite all of this time, North Korea’s regime hasn’t softened or changed.

-Over the course of these sanctions, there have been famines in North Korea multiple times.
+Throughout these sanctions, there have been famines in North Korea multiple times.
 While exact numbers are hard to determine due to their secrecy and isolation, potentially over 1 million North Koreans have died from starvation during US sanctions.

 If we had a different relationship with their country, could we have sent aid to save any portion of those people?
 Would trade relationships have prevented these famines from happening at all?

-The theory of sanctions is that either the leaders will feel so much pressure that they will yield to our demands, or that the citizens will get fed up and then rise up.
+The theory of sanctions is that either the leaders will feel so much pressure that they will yield to our demands or that the citizens will get fed up and then rise up.
 But in countries like North Korea, the regime’s hold is too tight, too deadly.
 So the people suffer.

-Another example is Iran where the US levied sanctions to stop them from building a nuclear weapon.
-The middle east is always on the brink of war.
+Another example is Iran, where the US levied sanctions to stop them from building a nuclear weapon.
+The Middle East is always on the brink of war.
 Another country adding nuclear technology could threaten what little stability there is.

 To earn reduced sanctions, Iran had to agree to inspectors who would check their uranium facilities to make sure they were only working on nuclear power instead of nuclear weapons.
-Under Trump the sanctions were returned to their full force.
+Under Trump, the sanctions were returned to their full force.

 The power of sanctions is clear.
-When used correctly they can stop aggressive actions or even subvert fascist nations.
+When used correctly, they can stop aggressive actions or even subvert fascist nations.

-It isn’t about trying to change the regime, we know Russia wouldn’t change to pro-America or even pro-actual Democracy.
+It isn’t about trying to change the regime.
+We know Russia wouldn’t change to pro-America or even pro-actual Democracy.
 Russia hasn’t backed down even one inch in the face of these sanctions, but it has slowed their war and given Ukraine a fighting chance.

 What about the other nations?
 Cuba hasn’t been a threat to the US in many decades, but they still have a communist authoritarian regime that cracks down on protestors.
 Do we keep sanctions to punish the leadership?
 Or do we remove sanctions to help the people get supplies and wealth?

-North Korea continues to build more powerful military technology and their regime hasn’t eased up at all in 70 years of sanctions, but over a million people have starved to death.
+North Korea continues to build more powerful military technology, and their regime hasn’t eased up at all in 70 years of sanctions, but over a million people have starved to death.
 Is it time to rethink our course?

 If sanctions are put on Iran to keep them from building a nuclear bomb, how will we ever determine if it has been enough?
-The win condition is for Iran to not build something, so do sanctions go on indefinitely?
+The win condition is for Iran not to build something, so do sanctions go on indefinitely?

-In North Korea, American TV shows are highly sought after, but dangerous to possess.
+In North Korea, American TV shows are highly sought after but dangerous to possess.
 Citizens can and have been executed for having a single DvD from the West.
 Yet North Koreans still want our shows because it gives them a look at the world outside of their bubble.